 - Within a week you will receive confirmation that we have received your submission.
 If you have not received a confirmation email after a week, check that you have met all the submission criteria above (i.e. you’ve attached your work in the correct format and included the correct information in the body of your email) and resend your submission.

 - Do not expect a reply regarding the state of your submission – included or not – until submissions have closed.
-This just means that we have not yet decided what works will be included in the zine.
+This just means that we have not yet decided which pieces will be included in the zine.

-- Once the submission period closes, our Editor-In-Chief will then remove your name and any identifying information from your submission to be read by our editors.
-Only after they have read your work will they be given any details about who you are; such as whether your work has been published before or where you are based (as per our note above).
+- Once the submission period closes your submission will be read by our editors.
+Only after they have read your work will they be given any details about who you are; such as whether your work has been published before or where you are based (as per note above).

 - Each one of our editors will read every submission.
 With all our different tastes and styles, we’ll then decide as a group which submissions we think will work best for the issue.